gullpong/TCG/README.md

 ===

 An implemented version of Template Construction Grammar (TCG) written in C++.
-This project contains a project file for Microsoft Visual C++.
+This project contains a project file for Microsoft Visual Studio.

 ---
 Jinyong Lee (jinyongl@usc.edu), June 23.
 2012